younsl/younsl.github.io/content/about/index.md

 - Provision and operate multi-account AWS infrastructure using terraform modules.
 - Integrate private networking between GCP and AWS to connect GCP Service APIs from EKS Pods.
 - Implemented and managed Velero server in a production EKS cluster, orchestrating scheduled backups and executing recovery tests.
+- Automate daily resource creation using GitHub Actions for terraform apply, and enhance Terraform workflows with Atlantis for collaboration.

 &nbsp;